RationAI/xopat/plugins/README.md

     - note that in case a new library you need is probably not useful to the whole system, include it internally via the plugin's `"includes"` list instead of creating a module for it
 - `permaLoad` is an option to include the plugin permanently without asking; such plugin is not shown in Plugins Menu and is always present
+- `enabled` is an option to allow or disallow the plugin in the system, default `true`

 ### Must do's
 - A plugin must register itself using the name of its parent class.
 For more information see below.